cyrilletuzi/angular-async-local-storage/README.md

 - **perfomance** : internally stored via the asynchronous `IndexedDB` API,
 - **Angular-like** : wrapped in RxJS `Observables`.

+## Angular onsite training

+The author of this library organizes Angular courses (based in Paris (France), but open to travel).
+You can find [details here](https://formationjavascript.com/formation-angular/) (in French).

 ## Why this module ?

 For now, Angular does not provide a local storage module, and almost every app needs some local storage.